2.1. Systems of Linear Equations#

 \[\begin{split} \iff \left\{\begin{array}{cccccccccccccccccccccc} x_1 &+& 4x_2 &-& 5x_3 &=& 4 &\quad[E_1] \\ & & -x_2 &+& 8x_3 &=& 1 &\quad[E_2]\\ & & -x_2 &+& 8x_3 &=& 2 &\quad[E_3-E_2] \end{array} \right. \end{split}\]

-and from the last equation it immediately follows that there are no solutions, in other words: the system is inconsistent.
+From the last equation it immediately follows that there are no solutions, in other words, the system is inconsistent.

 Let us look at one more example.
 Here we will see how to find a solution that contains a free variable.